Get help with choosing your perfect backpack on wheels in this Osprey backpacks review.

 It is super lightweight yet rugged with a reinforced frame and tough and stylish honeycomb fabric throughout the pack.

-Propelling it along pavements it is a joy thanks to its ergonomic T-shaped handle and smooth wheels.
+Propelling it along pavements is a joy thanks to its ergonomic T-shaped handle and smooth wheels.
 Cobblestone streets?
 Not a problem.

 Osprey has really done its homework when it comes to intelligently organising your stuff.
 There’s a lockable easy-access liquids and valuables pocket at the front of the backpack, featuring interior mesh pockets and a roomy interior zipped pocket.

 At the top of the Ozone 75, there’s an extremely useful stuff pocket.
 Then, to the rear, there’s a generous pocket for magazines and another zipped interior pocket.